Graph Element Networks: adaptive, structured computation and memory: Graph element networks

 Both the encoding and decoding processes require a strategy for assigning values to all points in $\sX$ given values at a finite subset of points.
 To do this, we require a {\em representation function} $r : \sX \rightarrow \mathbb{R}^n$, which maps any point in $\sX$ to a vector of "coordinates" or "weights" on the nodes.
 Given $r$, we compute the initial latent value at each node as a weighted sum of the encoded input values, $z_l^0 = \sum_{(x, i, s) \in \mathcal D^\text{inp}} r(x)_l e_i(s)$.
 After $T$ rounds of message passing, we have values $z_l^T$ at each node.
 We can extrapolate from these latent values at the nodes to a latent function over the space $\sX$ as $z(x) = \sum_l r(x)_l z_l^T$.
 Finally, we define the output function $\widehat{g}(x) = d(z(x))$ on all dimensions, by applying the decoder to the latent function value $z(x)$.
 Note that we make the assumption that the latent space is locally linear, which does not imply that either input or output functions are locally linear.

+In summary, first, the GEN uses an encoder to go from input space to latent space, the representation function to locally interpolate the initial node states and the GNN to make the local information global.
+Then, symmetrically, we use the same representation function to locally interpolate the final latent vector at the query positions and the decoder to map from latent space to output space.
 The GEN is parameterized by the weights of the encoder and decoder networks as well as those of the edge and vertex modules of the GNN.
 These weights can be trained to minimize $\widehat{\mathcal L}$ end-to-end via gradient descent.
 For more information, please refer to the appendix and the code.